dart-lang/sdk/pkg/front_end/lib/src/fasta/parser/parser.md

 # Uses of peek in the parser

-  * In parseClass, the parser uses peekAfterNominalType to select between a mixin application and a regular extends.

   * In parseType, the parser uses peekAfterIfType to tell the difference between `id` and `id id`.